 Hyperthermia is a Non-Invasive Adjunctive Therapy to Conventional Care.

 Hyperthermia is the principle of heating a body tissue to high temperatures.
-By heating the body solid tumor cancers can become more receptive conventional treatments such as radiation and chemotherapy.
+By heating the body, indicated solid tumours can become more receptive to conventional treatments such as radiation and chemotherapy.
 Long periods of heating increases blood flow to the tumour and oxygenation, as well as protein changes within the tumour.
 This help sensitizes tumours, making them more receptive to chemotherapy and radiation.
 Research has also shown that high temperatures can damage and kill cancer cells, usually with minimal injury to normal tissues.
 Loco-Regional Hyperthermia (LRHT) takes this principle one step further by concentrating that heat only on tumour cells.
 It does this through a delivery method that selectively delivers a controlled energy dose to a localized treatment area.
 Because tumour cells have different cell walls than healthy cells, they alone are susceptible to this treatment.

 How does Hyperthermia work against tumour cells?

 LRHT is designed to selectively heat targeted cancer tissue to higher temperatures in a safe and controlled manner.